alibaba/arthas/site/src/site/sphinx/en/faq.md

 ##### Can commands such as trace/watch enhance the classes in jdk?

-By default, classes beginning with `java.` are filtered out, but they can be turned on:
+By default, classes beginning with `java.` or the classes loaded by the `Bootstrap ClassLoader` are filtered out, but they can be turned on:

 ```bash
 options unsafe true